-Table 3 below summarizes the evaluation criteria of the Ministry of Citizenship & Multiculturalism (MCM) together with the results of the Stage 1 Background Study for the proposed undertaking.
-Based on the criteria, the property is deemed to have archaeological potential on the basis of proximity to water and the proximity of other registered archaeological sites.
+Table 3 below summarizes the evaluation criteria of the Ministry of Citizenship and Multiculturalism together with the results of the Stage 1 Background Study for the proposed undertaking.
+Based on the criteria, the property is deemed to have archaeological potential on the basis of proximity to historic settlement structures.